-The duty to return to Gaza, after receiving a rejection of application for a residence permit, has been temporarily suspended.
-This also means that the police will not carry out forcible returns to Gaza.
+The duty to return to Gaza, after receiving a final rejection of application for a residence permit, is temporarily suspended.
+This means that no one is being forcibly returned there now.

 To whom does this suspension apply?